 Fantastic courses (especially ours!)

-There a wide range of courses available to help you train as a teacher, depending on what area you’d like to get into, and many are eligible for the above funding.
+There are a wide range of courses available to help you train as a teacher, depending on what area you’d like to get into, and many are eligible for the above funding.
 One such course here at Sunderland is our PGCE in Post Compulsory Education and Training (PCET), which is a professional teacher education course that will qualify you to teach in the post-compulsory education and training sector.

 Martin Scott recently joined the PCET team as a lecturer and is encouraged by the opportunities offered to students.
 He says: “There are a vast number of opportunities available within the area of teaching and learning and the PCET course encourages the development of learner skills, attitudes and behaviours in preparation for employment in this sector.
 The course covers the fundamental aspects of teaching and learning, and learners are encouraged to develop their own teaching identity as a result.
 Learners are enabled to develop their approaches to delivery and assessment while evaluating their practice reflectively.”